SegfaultBreaker/BlueTeamerNotes/Read auth.log and wtmp.md

 - usermod - Indicates the modifcation of user permissions or groups.
 - groupadd - Indicates the creation of a new user group.

+Or other command like curl, get... (all commands that can be used for "remotely" downloading files.

 ## wtmp